TJVB/gitlab-models-for-laravel/README.md

 ## Configuration

 ### Env variables
-There are a couple of env variables that can be used to change the data that shoulds be stored.
+There are a couple of env variables that can be used to change the data that should be stored.

 | Key | Default | Description                                                                                       |
 |-----|---------|---------------------------------------------------------------------------------------------------|